-Courtney Knight has been a municipal finance professional for more than 30 years.
+Courtney Knight has been a municipal finance professional for almost 40 years.
 He has rendered financial advice and investment banking services to state and local governments, their agencies and authorities, higher education, K-12 and charter schools and nonprofit organizations across the United States.
 Courtney is a widely respected financial advisor and investment banker who, during his career, has completed hundreds of financings ranging from as small as under $1 million to almost $4 billion.